Laughter & Lust

 Laughter & Lust is the 11th studio album by Joe Jackson, released in 1991.
-A year before, he left A&M Records, which soon released Steppin' Out: The Very Best of Joe Jackson, which became a Top Ten hit in the UK.
+A year before, he left A&M Records, which soon released Stepping Out: The Very Best of Joe Jackson, which became a Top Ten hit in the UK.
 Jackson subsequently signed a recording contract with Virgin Records.

 Music journalist Martin C. Strong states "Laughter & Lust was Jackson's most direct, accessible material in years, a welcome diversion from his constant experimentation".